Mental Health Day Treatment Programs

 Day treatment for mental health, sometimes called partial hospitalization program or PHP, is often the best next step after completing a residential mental health treatment program.
-Most Skyland Trail clients, both adults and adolescents, who admit to our residential treatment program step down to our day treatment program as their skills and symptoms improve.
+Most Skyland Trail clients who admit to our residential treatment program step down to our day treatment program as their skills and symptoms improve.

-Adult clients may admit directly to the day treatment program if clinically appropriate.
-Adult clients enrolled in day treatment may also participate in our transitional housing program if approved by their treatment team.
+Adult clients stepping down from residential treatment to day treatment may also participate in our transitional housing program if approved by their treatment team.

-Adolescent clients may not admit directly to the day treatment level of care.
+Adolescents may not admit directly to day treatment.

 What is a day treatment program?